-- e.
-Public hearing and written notice requirements for certain replats shall be required in accordance with Local Government Code Section 212.015. - i.
+e.
+Public hearing and written notice requirements for certain replats

+A public hearing and written notice shall be required if:

+- (a) Any part of the area to be replatted was limited by an interim or permanent zoning classification to single family or duplex residential use at any time during the preceding five years; or - (b) Any lot in the preceding plat was limited by deed restriction to single family or duplex residential use. - i.
 Notice of a public hearing regarding certain replats subject to this sub-section shall be as follows: - (a) Notice of the hearing shall be given before the 15th day before the date of the hearing by: - (i) Publication in the official newspaper of the city; and - (ii) By written notice to the owners of lots that are in the original subdivision and that are within 200 feet of the lots to be replatted as indicated on the city's most recently approved Kendall County Appraisal District tax roll.